bloa/magpie/docs/algoconfig.md

 ## Magic constants

-There are eight magic constants that can be set.
+There are nine magic constants that can be set.

 - `TIMING="test run"`
 - `CLI_PREFIX="--"`